raphaelmansuy/prompt-storm/tasks/09-prompt-optimize-refector.md

 - Refactor the optimizer.py module to make it more readable and maintainable
 - Be extra careful about the refactoring, features and requirements must be absolutely preserved, no modifications are allowed
 - Maintain the same functionality as before, but make it more readable and maintainable
+- Propose a service architecture for the refactored code